OnstakInc/cisco-tetration-hol/labguide/module01/README.md

 <div class="link" id="Access"><a href="#Access" style="font-weight:bold">Access to the Lab Environment - Guacamole</a></div>

 Access to this lab environment will be done entirely from your web browser using the open-source [Apache Guacamole](https://guacamole.apache.org/){:target="_blank"}.
-We may occaisonally refer to this sometimes as simply "Guac".
+We may occasionally refer to this sometimes as simply "Guac".

 This will be either to the desktop via RDP in the case of a Windows machine or to the shell via SSH in the case of a Linux machine or Tetration Appliance (also linux).
 Access will always be via your web browser where RDP and SSH will be proxied.
 Note that copy/paste will work from your local laptop/workstation to the remote desktop or shell.
 This goes for file transfer, as well.
 For copy/paste, simply copy something to your local workstation clipboard, navigate to the RDP desktop via the web browser, and paste the item as usual using `Ctrl + V`.
-Simalar functionality will exist for pasting to an SSH session via the browser, simply `right-click` to paste.
+Similar functionality will exist for pasting to an SSH session via the browser, simply `right-click` to paste.
 Finally, to make a file transfer, simply drag a file from your local workstation over to the RDP or SSH session and the file should copy over remotely.

 This diagram depicts how you will gain access to the workloads running in your lab environment.